Smartwatches are not just for adults any more. But does your child really need one?

 Caref GPS features geofencing so you can be notified if the child leaves a designated area and 3 hour location breadcrumbs so you can see where they have been in case of emergency.
 If your child ever needs help, he/she simply presses the SOS button and it will place a call to three preset numbers (in order).
 A push notification alert is also sent to those three numbers as well as an email alert.

 This vibrant smart wearable, is the first in its class to be powered by Android 5.1 Lollipop.
 You’ve got a 3G smartwatch onboard, a GPS, pedometer and a SOS button in case of emergency.
 There’s a mic and speaker for hands-free calls, and because the watch has 3G, kids don’t need to carry a phone with them in order for it to work.

 The tracker has a polycarbonate case, uses removable standard straps, features a 1.54-inch color capacitive touch screen display, 3G SIM card slot, microphone, and a loudspeaker.
 It also includes preinstalled apps for kids such as games, calculator, stopwatch, and more.
 And there is a step counter to ease the little one into the world of fitness tracking.

-A newcomer to this list, the TickTalk 2 is the second generation of the kid’s wrist phone with locator.
+The latest addition to this list, the TickTalk 2 is the second generation of the kid’s wrist phone with locator.

-The touch-screen device tries to cover all the bases.
+This touch-screen device tries to cover all the bases.
 It counts steps and allows you to set fitness goals, it uses GPS+Wifi+LBS 3-way locator to provide the accurate location for indoors and outdoors in real time, it provides an SOS function and more.

 When it comes to connectivity, the TickTalk 2 has a SpeedTalk SIM card and you will need to pay a monthly subscription fee.
 But this will allow you child to send and receive texts and make phone calls.